mailsac/mailsac-examples/index.rst

 Welcome to the official documentation for Mailsac, the disposable email service built for developers.
 Mailsac accepts nearly all email, like a fake SMTP server.
-You can fetch and manage email using simple REST APIs, WebSockets, and Webhooks, routed to Slack, or checked with POP3.
+You can fetch and manage email using simple REST APIs, WebSockets, and Webhooks; route mail to Slack, or checked it with POP3.

 If you are new to this documentation we recommend taking a look at the :ref:`introduction page <about_intro>` to get an overview of what the